mrcosta/mrcosta.github.io/_posts/books/2018-09-16-continuous-integration.md

 * **abstract Time utils in other class**: it makes impossible to mock using them directly.
 It will make your life easier when testing.

-* **good practices for acceptance tests**: it means that acceptance criteria have been met and also, for regression to make sure that previous functionality was not broken.
+* **good practices for acceptance tests**: it means that acceptance criteria have been met and also, for regression, to make sure that previous functionality was not broken.
 You are going to need a test implementation layer, an application driver layer (interacts with the application and return results).
 Selenium would be an application driver per example.
 You should put the data required for it to run (example create a user using the API, not directly in the database - this way you "stress" more your system).
 Always pull for data instead of doing "wait2seconds" to check if an email arrived.
 It can (if it's controlled) or can't use external services.
 In the book they use test doubles and use kind of integration tests (once a day to run per example).
 They also consider this tests as a kind of end to end test.